uchicago-library/microservice_repository_orchestration/README.md

 # Compose Setup Instructions
 > NOTE: If your sh doesn't support source you may have to run
 > the sh scripts with bash manually
+> Configuration relies on the
+> envsubst command, part of the gettext package.
+> It must be installed on your manager node
+> (or where-ever you're building from)
+> To do this in boot2docker:
+> tce-load -wi gettext.tcz

 1. Clone the Git Repository
 ```